Introduction & Theoretical Underpinnings

 This book was created as a response to emerging discussions with online faculty and program directors about what is possible in teaching and learning online beyond using just text-based instructional media.

-The context of these discussions has been within my collaborative work as the Rich Media Specialist and an Instructional Designer at Granite State College since 2011.
+The context of these discussions has been within my collaborative work as the Rich Media Specialist and Senior Instructional Designer at Granite State College since 2011.
 I have worked in the design, development, and formative revision of fully online courses in undergraduate and graduate degree programs and in facilitating faculty professional development programs.
 I have also taught fully online courses for General Education, Program level, and Capstone undergraduate courses since 2012.

 I recognized in my own teaching and in my instructional design discussions with faculty that there was an opportunity to promote a vision of what we do as online educators that separates us from the conventions of face-to-face (F2F) education.
 We teach differently than F2F instructors, encounter different challenges, and draw upon different skills to achieve our educational goals.
-Teaching online isn’t an offshoot of F2F teaching – it is an entirely different species of teaching.
+Teaching online isn’t an offshoot of F2F teaching–it is an entirely different species of teaching.

 Teaching online isn’t an offshoot of F2F teaching – it is an entirely different species of teaching.

-Culturally, online education was (and to some degree, still is) perceived as a second-class outgrowth of the F2F education model – something not quite as legitimate; not quite as rigorous.
-F2F learning is still regarded by traditionalists as “real learning”.
+Culturally, online education was (and to some degree, still is) perceived as a second-class outgrowth of the F2F education model–something not quite as legitimate; not quite as rigorous.
+F2F learning is still regarded by traditionalists as “real learning.”
 While I agree that online teaching is not for every instructor nor is online learning for every student, none of those factors negates the reality that learning can occur in fully online instruction with no significant difference in outcomes compared to F2F.
-Unfortunately, for my faculty clients, there had not been enough high profile examples of well-designed and sustainable online education to convince skeptics that an entire degree program could be fully online and convey the same confidence in the graduate’s credential.
+Unfortunately, for my faculty clients, there had not been enough high profile examples of well-designed and sustainable online education to convince skeptics that an entire degree program could be offered fully online and convey the same confidence in the graduate’s credential.

 Perceptions have changed, however, partly out of necessity, partly out of discovery (as indicated below in the excerpt from Dr. Piña’s seminar), and partly because of the creative vision of new education leadership.
 (It is also worth mentioning that my two teenage children have learned many new complex skills on their own through YouTube videos with no assistance from me!
 Models for self-directed learning are evolving as we speak.)